Analytics206/erp_manufacturing/docs/00-dev_notes.md

 4. **Adding Custom Metrics**

-   To expose custom metrics from the NEW PROJECT NAME application:
+   To expose custom metrics from the Base ERP application:

 5. **Alert Configuration**